-Remote Desktop Protocol allows users to access remote systems desktop.
+Remote Desktop Protocol allows users to access remote systems desktops.
 The XRDP service provides you a graphical login to the remote machines using Microsoft RDP (Remote Desktop Protocol).
 The XRDP also supports two-way clipboard transfer (text, bitmap, file), audio redirection, and drive redirection (mount local client drives on the remote machines).

 XRDP is an easy-to-install and configurable service for Ubuntu systems.
 But you can also use a VNC server to access the remote desktop of the Ubuntu systems.
 Find a tutorial to install a VNC server on Ubuntu 20.04 systems.